John-sCC/jcc_frontend/_posts/2023-12-18-teachersurvey.md

 * What types of websites do you think students should be allowed to use in your class?
 * Do you have any programs that you think can be improved?
 * Have you ever wanted a website to exist but don't know how to make it? with squarespace,

+## Notes
+* Something that we can use to spread and teach computer science
+* csv files and python work well together
+* R jupyter language for math?
+* course with focus on computation with jupyter
+* portfolio for stem courses
+    - notebooks for each physics lab
+* school wants to build upon data science courses